singhsynergy/kubernetes-tools/hashicorp_vault/README.md

 HA Enabled      false
 ```

-Query the state of deploy and the pod should be in a READY state:
+Query the state of pod and it should be in a READY state:
 ```
 kubectl get pod -n vault
 ```
-output
+The response should look similar to this:
 ```
 NAME                READY   STATUS    RESTARTS   AGE vault-0             1/1     Running   0          5m